tmemmerson/my-first-webpage/README.md

 _This exercise is intended to introduce the cursory concepts of HTML & CSS.
 Additionally, the concepts of Github and the use of a terminal to interact with and modify repositories.
-These and other peripheral programming concepts have been introduced with the intent to practice these concepts in Visual Studio._
+These & other peripheral programming concepts have been introduced with the intent to practice these concepts in Visual Studio._